robbobfrh84/lab/AWS-JS/bobsguide-NativeAuth.md

 # DynamoDB: Native Auth
-This tutorial takes use through the steps of adding a native signUp/In to your web app with AWS, as well as Read/Write DyanmoDB access & user info console.
+This tutorial takes us through the steps of adding a native signUp/In to your web app with AWS, as well as Read/Write DyanmoDB access & user info console.

+##### AWS Parts that will be used and built in the tutorial.
+- User Pool - - - - - name: SignUp
+- IdentityPool - - - -name: SignUpPool
+- IAM Role - - - - - -name: Cognito_SignUpPoolAuth_Role

+(not completely set up)
+- IAM Role - - - - - -name: Cognito_SignUpPoolUnauth_Role

 ### Add Cognito files to code base
 create a folder (I called it /references).